Cloud

 To test your OCI environment with cnspec, you must have:

-Configure command-line access to OCI
+Give cnspec access to your OCI environment

 1. In the top-right corner of the Oracle Cloud Infrastructure Console, select your profile icon and select My profile.